anonymone/MetaQnn-1/README.md

-MetaQNN Codebase
+MetaQNN
 ========

-MetaQNN is a codebase used for automatically designing convolutional neural network architectures outlined in the paper:
+MetaQNN is a codebase forked from [https://github.com/bowenbaker/metaqnn bowenbaken/metaqnn] used for automatically designing convolutional neural network architectures outlined in the paper:

 **[Designing Neural Network Architectures Using Reinforcement Learning](https://arxiv.org/pdf/1611.02167.pdf)**
 Bowen Baker, Otkrist Gupta, Nikhil Naik, Ramesh Raskar
 *International Conference on Learning Representations*, 2017

-If our software or paper helps your research or project, please cite us using:
+If this software or paper helps your research or project, please cite using:

     @article{baker2017designing,
       title={Designing Neural Network Architectures using Reinforcement Learning},